CipherXAbhi/MASTG/1_General_Concepts/2_Mobile_application_Testing_Security.md

 + 🖥️ The Operating System – What OS (Android/iOS) the app supports and whether security policies like Mobile Device Management (MDM) are in place.
 + 🌐 Network Security – Whether the app uses strong encryption (TLS, SHA-2) and certificate pinning to secure data in transit.
 + 🔗 Remote Services – What external services the app connects to and whether a breach in these services could compromise security.

+## Mapping the Application
+Once a tester understands the app and its environment, the next step is to map out its structure.
+This means identifying:
++ 📌 Entry points – Where users (or attackers) can interact with the app.
++ 📌 Features – What the app can do.
++ 📌 Data flow – How data moves within the app.

+How Mapping is Done
+🔍 Using Internal Documents (White-box/Grey-box testing)

++ If available, project documents (like architecture diagrams, code, or functional specs) help testers understand the app faster.
++ Static Application Security Testing (SAST) tools analyze the source code to find vulnerabilities like SQL Injection.

+⚙️ Using Automated Scanners (Black-box testing)
++ Dynamic Application Security Testing (DAST) tools scan the app in real-time to find security flaws.
++ These tools are fast, but they can’t find all vulnerabilities, so manual testing is still needed.

+🛡️ Threat Modeling
++ This is a process to identify risks early in development.
++ It helps testers understand potential attack points, important assets, and the severity of vulnerabilities.
++ OWASP provides guidelines for threat modeling, which are useful for mobile apps.

+## Exploitation
+After finding possible vulnerabilities in the app, the next step is to test if they can actually be exploited.
+Not all vulnerabilities are dangerous—some might look serious but cause little harm, while others seem minor but can be very dangerous.

+### How to Evaluate a Vulnerability?
+Testers check vulnerabilities based on these five key factors:

++ 1️⃣ Damage Potential – How much harm can this vulnerability cause?
++ 2️⃣ Reproducibility – Is the attack easy to repeat?
++ 3️⃣ Exploitability – How simple is it to execute the attack?
++ 4️⃣ Affected Users – How many people could be impacted?
++ 5️⃣ Discoverability – How easy is it for attackers to find this weakness?

+## Reporting
+After testing, the security tester must document everything clearly so the client understands the results.
+A well-structured pentest report should include:

++ 📌 Executive Summary – A short overview for non-technical stakeholders.
++ 📌 Scope & Context – What was tested (e.g., specific systems, apps, or networks).
++ 📌 Methods Used – The approach and tools used for testing.
++ 📌 Sources of Information – Any data provided by the client or discovered during testing.
++ 📌 Findings (Prioritized) – List of vulnerabilities ranked by risk level (e.g., using DREAD classification).
++ 📌 Detailed Findings – Explanation of each issue, how it was found, and its impact.
++ 📌 Fix Recommendations – Steps to fix or mitigate each vulnerability.

+---

+# #Security Testing during the Software Development Life Cycle (SDLC)
+Security Testing in the Software Development Life Cycle (SDLC) Software development has changed over time, moving from Waterfall (step-by-step approach) to Agile (faster and more flexible).
+Earlier, security was handled separately, but now it must be built into the development process (DevSecOps).

+Key Steps in Secure SDLC
++ 1️⃣ Risk Assessment – Identify security risks based on the app's data, functions, and regulatory requirements.

++ 2️⃣ Security Requirements – Define security rules early in development, including secure coding practices and compliance needs.

++ 3️⃣ Threat Modeling – Identify, analyze, and prioritize potential security threats before coding begins.

++ 4️⃣ Secure Development – Implement secure coding techniques, conduct code reviews, and use security tools like Static Analysis (SAST).

++ 5️⃣ Security Testing – Perform penetration testing (Pentests) and Dynamic Application Security Testing (DAST) to find vulnerabilities.

++ 6️⃣ Deployment & Monitoring – Ensure security controls remain effective when the app is released and in use.

++ 7️⃣ Decommissioning – Securely remove outdated software to prevent security risks.